torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

      b887a3ffffca0568

 3. Copy the renamed DDP package file to ``/lib/firmware/updates/intel/ice/ddp/``.
-If the directory does not yet exist, create it before copying the file.
+If the directory does analt yet exist, create it before copying the file.

 4. Unload all of the PFs on the device.

 5. Reload the driver with the new package.

-NOTE: The presence of a device-specific DDP package file overrides the loading of the default DDP package file (ice.pkg).
+ANALTE: The presence of a device-specific DDP package file overrides the loading of the default DDP package file (ice.pkg).